aiven/aiven-docs/docs/products/postgresql/concepts/upgrade-failover.md

 ### Primary server disconnection

-If the **primary** server disappears, Aiven's management platform uses a **60-second timeout** before marking the server as down and promoting a replica server as new primary.
+If the primary server disappears, Aiven's management platform uses an initial 60-second timeout before marking the server as down and promoting a replica server as new primary.
 During this 60-second timeout, the master is unavailable (`servicename-projectname.aivencloud.com` does not respond), and `replica-servicename-projectname.aivencloud.com` works fine (in read-only mode).

 After the replica promotion, `servicename-projectname.aivencloud.com` would point to the new primary server, while `replica-servicename-projectname.aivencloud.com` becomes unreachable.
 Finally, a new replica server is created, and after the synchronisation with the primary, the `replica-servicename-projectname.aivencloud.com` DNS is switched to point to the new replica server.

+Recovery time can take up to 180 seconds depending on client side settings and when in the DNS TTL cycle the disconnection occurs.

 ### Replica server disconnection

-If the **replica** server disappears, Aiven's management platform uses a **60-second timeout** before marking the server as down and creating a new replica server.
+If the replica server disappears, Aiven's management platform uses an initial 60-second timeout before marking the server as down and creating a new replica server.

 :::note
 Each Aiven for PostgreSQL® Business plan supports one replica server